eab-dev/weather/README.md

 1. Put weather extension in to your eZ publish extension directory.
 2. Enable extension in Admin interface.
 Setup->Extensions
+3. If you want to create and embed content objects of class `weather`, install the supplied package:

+    php ./ezpm.php import extension/weather/packages/weather.ezpkg
+    php ./ezpm.php install weather

 ##Example template code:

 Weather tool you can add using administration interface Design -> Toolbar management

+Or you can create and embed content objects of class `weather` in an XML attribute.
+The template `extension/weather/design/standard/override/templates/embed/weather.tpl`
+will be used to render the object.